gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 	              p1               p2     rg     se       z          p  h2_obs  h2_obs_se  h2_int h2_int_se  gcov_int gcov_int_se
 	 scz.sumstats.gz  bip.sumstats.gz  0.674  0.039  17.099  1.514e-65   0.528      0.036       1        NA         0          NA

 The output format is essentially the same.
 Note that the standard error of the genetic correlation estimate has been reduced by about 35% from 0.0604 to 0.0394.
-This appears to be typical.
+This amount of improvement appears to be typical.